mvolkmann/blog/src/swift/CloudKit.md

 - Shared

-  These are for databases that are shared between multiple ???.
-  Is the space used counted against the iCloud limit of the app?
+  These are for sharing specific records in a private database with other users.

 A database has a collection of "record types" which are like tables in a relational database.